Criminology and Justice System

 • Commitment to justice and fairness

-This program includes classes that will guide students toward careers in law enforcement, the courts and the law, and state, local, and private corrections.
-These courses have been endorsed by the Joint Apprenticeship Committee of the California Department of Corrections, California Youth Authority, and the California Correctional Peace Officers Association.
+Offers coursework aligned with careers in law enforcement, courts, and corrections.
+Endorsed by the Joint Apprenticeship Committee of the California Department of Corrections, California Youth Authority, and the California Correctional Peace Officers Association.

 BC students walking and talking on campus